danielgruber/Goma-CMS/README.md

 Then point your browser to the url, you gave it.
 The first time you start Goma CMS, an installer will appear to guide you through the necessary steps of installation.
-If not, please check, if the webserver hast the rights to read, write and execute Goma.
+If not, please check if the webserver has the rights to read, write and execute Goma.
-The installer will also provide information about what to install on your system to make Goma run.
+The installer will also provide information how to install Goma on your system or inform you about problems.

 Notice for RedHat-related OS: